fabiana2611/fabiana2611.github.io/_posts/nov19/2019-11-16-blockchain-int.md

 <img src="/img/blockchain/broadcast.png" width="176" height="201" />
 </center>

-<p style="text-align: justify;">The mining begins when a transaction is broadcasted to all the nodes and a miner selects the transaction to starts the process.
+<p style="text-align: justify;">The <a href="https://www.tutorialspoint.com/blockchain/bitcoin_mining.htm">mining</a> begins when a transaction is broadcasted to all the nodes and a miner selects the transaction to starts the process.
 This process finishes when the signature <a href="https://www.baeldung.com/java-blockchain#5-blockchain-verification">attends the requirements</a>.
 This requirement can be the size of the hash, the prefix is started by zero, etc.  Below, another <a href="https://www.baeldung.com/java-blockchain#3-have-we-mined-the-block-yet">example</a> of how to mine the block.</p>

 <pre class="p1"><span class="s1">public</span> String mineBlock(<span class="s1">int</span> <span class="s2">prefix</span>) {
 <span class="Apple-converted-space">    </span>String <span class="s2">prefixString</span> = <span class="s1">new</span> String(<span class="s1">new</span> <span class="s1">char</span>[<span class="s2">prefix</span>]).replace(<span class="s3">'\0'</span>, <span class="s3">'0'</span>);